 it could mean the distance between the top of the canvas and the reference point.

-To drive home this choice, exercise 55 below asks you to solve the exercises of this section using the first interpretation of “height.”
+To drive home this choice, exercise 57 below asks you to solve the exercises of this section using the first interpretation of height.

 ; LRCD -> Image ; renders the state as a resting or flying rocket (define (show x) BACKG) ; LRCD KeyEvent -> LRCD ; starts the count-down when space bar is pressed, ; if the rocket is still resting (define (launch x ke) x) ; LRCD -> LRCD ; raises the rocket by YDELTA, ; if it is moving already (define (fly x) x)

-A second look at the examples reveals that making examples also means making choices.
+A close look at the examples reveals that making examples also means making choices.
 Nothing in the problem statement actually demands how exactly the rocket is displayed before it is launched but doing so is natural.
 Similarly, nothing says to display a number during the count down, but it adds a nice touch.
-Last but not least, if you solved exercise 51 you also know that HEIGHT and 0 are special points for the third clause of the data definition.
+Lastly, if you solved exercise 53 you also know that 0 and HEIGHT are special points for the third clause of the data definition.

 Finally, determine the result you now expect from (show 0).
 It is a simple but revealing exercise.

-Exercise 52.
-Why would it be incorrect to formulate the first condition as (string=? "resting" x)?
-Conversely, formulate a completely accurate condition, that is, a Boolean expression that evaluates to true precisely when x belongs to the first subclass of LRCD.
-Similarly, what is a completely accurate condition for the third clause?
+Exercise 54.
+Why is (string=? "resting" x) incorrect as the first condition in show?
+Conversely, formulate a completely accurate condition, that is, a Boolean expression that evaluates to #true precisely when x belongs to the first sub-class of LRCD.

 (check-expect (launch "resting" " ") -3) (check-expect (launch "resting" "a") "resting") (check-expect (launch -3 " ") -3) (check-expect (launch -1 " ") -1) (check-expect (launch 33 " ") 33) (check-expect (launch 33 "a") 33)